-Entity Tier Entity Certification Requirements Tier 1 Climate Mitigation Criteria At the time of certification the Assessed Entity's basic chemicals production facilities average emissions intensity and/or energy intensity of each group of chemicals unders scope of these criteria meets the entity level pathway threshold and their future Performance Targets to 2050 continue to meet those declining thresholds (see Section 4.1, Table 5); and The Assessed Entity's Transition Plan provides credible evidence that those future Performance Targets to 2050 will be met (see the draft Climate Bonds Standard v4.0 (Part D Section 3.2) for detailed requirements in respect of the Transition Plan); and The Assessed Entity provides sufficient external transparency and assurance in respect of these Performance Targets and Transition Plans (see the draft Climate Bonds Standard v4.0 (Part D Section 5 and 7) for detailed requirements in respect of disclosure and external assurance); and If any of the Assessed Entities basic chemicals production facilities use alternative feedstocks or alternative fuels, implement electrification or use CCU or CCS, they must meet the respective cross-cutting criteria in Section 6.
+Certification Level SLD Certification Requirements Level 1: "Aligned" Climate Mitigation Criteria At the time of certification the average emissions intensity and/or energy intensity of the basic chemicals production facilities for each eligible base chemical represented by the Performance Targets linked to the SLD meets the entity level pathway threshold and their future Performance Targets to 2050 continue to meet those declining thresholds (see Section 4.1, Table 5 and the methodological notes in Section 5.3); and If any of the basic chemicals production facilities represented by those Performance Targets use alternative feedstocks or alternative fuels, implement electrification or use CCU or CCS, they meet the respective cross-cutting criteria in Section 6.
 More details in Section 3, Table 3.
-For any plant becoming operational post certification date, that plant will meet the criteria described in Section 6 from day 1 of commencing operation.
-Details of this to be provided in the company's transition plan.
-Tier 2 The criteria are the same as for Tier 1, except: The Assessed Entity's basic chemicals production facilities average emissions intensity does not meet the emissions intensity threshold at the time of certification, but the future Performance Targets align with those entity-level emissions thresholds by 2030 and continue to align thereafter through to 2050 (see Section 4.1, Table 5)
+For any plant represented by those Performance Targets becoming operational post certification date, that plant will meet the criteria described in Section 6 from day 1 of commencing operation.
+Details of this to be provided in the Applicant's transition plan.
+Adaptation and Resilience Criteria: At the time of certification, all of the company's facilities meet the adaptation and resilience criteria described in Section 4.2, and that is reassessed and reconfirmed every five years during the term of the SLD.
+Level 2: "Transitional" The criteria are the same as for Level 1, except: The average emissions intensity of the basic chemicals production facilities represented by the Performance Targets linked to the debt does not meet the emissions intensity threshold at the time of certification, but the future Performance Targets align with those emissions thresholds by 30 December 2030 and continue to align thereafter through to 2050 (see Section 4.1, Table 5 and the methodological notes in Section 5.3)